310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% img /img/es/eventstory/orihimeandhikoboshi/shinobuorigcg.jpg %}

 {% bubble Shinobu %}
 Isara-dono!
 Look, look!
-It is the Milky Way!
-We can see it even when it is not Tanabata yet, huh?
+It's the Milky Way!
+We can see it even when it isn't Tanabata yet, huh?
 {% endbubble %}

 {% bubble Mao %}
 Ooh, you're right!
-It's so pretty… Ah, that reminds me— there might be a cloudy weather on the day of Tanabata Festival, so we may not be able to see it then.
+It's so pretty… Ah, that reminds me — we might have cloudy weather on the day of Tanabata Festival, so we may not be able to see it then.

 That's why we should admire the scenery now as much as we can.

-Actually— Both “Trickstar” and “Ryuseitai” have the word “star”[^5]…
+Actually, y'know what— Both “Trickstar” and “Ryuseitai” have the word “star”[^5] in its name…

 If we were to gather together, I'm sure *we* could become a shining, sparkling Milky Way.
 {% endbubble %}